toolleeo/cli-apps/README.md

 ## <a name="networking"></a>Networking

 * [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool.
+* [bore](https://github.com/ekzhang/bore) - A simple CLI tool for making tunnels to localhost.
 * [geoiplookup](https://github.com/maxmind/geoip-api-c) - a little application to find geographical and network information of an IP address based no the geoip C API.
 * [ipcalc](http://jodies.de/ipcalc) - "ipcalc takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range."
 * [mitmproxy](https://mitmproxy.org/) - An interactive HTTPS proxy.